Safe, healthy and inclusive workplace for all

 We create healthy workplaces by turning research into practice

-The Work Wellness Institute was founded in 1985 as an applied research centre investigating chronic disease and the treatment of pain.
-In response to industry and community needs we transformed our organization to focus on workplace health and the transfer of research into practice.
-We are committed to a core vision of conducting and supporting global research and mobilizing knowledge that positively impacts workplace health practices.
-Our goal is to lead evidence-informed change through continued collaborative work with partners across academia, industry, government and community.
+The Work Wellness Institute was founded in 1985 as an applied research centre.
+We are committed to a core vision of turning research into practice, conducting and supporting global research, and mobilizing knowledge that positively impacts workplace health practices.
+Our goal is to lead evidence-informed change through continued collaborative work with partners across academia, industry, government, and community.

 OUR BOARD OF DIRECTORS

 Steve Horvath previously worked as the President and CEO of the Radiation Safety Institute of Canada.
 Prior to this, Steve…